mrabelwahed/Journal/README.md

 # Modularization Style:
 - Hybrid (By layer and By Feature)

+# Show Your Support by giving a star ⭐⭐⭐⭐⭐⭐⭐⭐

 # Preview
 <p float="left">
 <img width="30%"  alt="Screenshot 2023-08-23 at 4 11 00 PM" src="https://github.com/mrabelwahed/NewsApp/blob/master/screenshots/1.png">